miso-xyz/PPMLib/README.md

 PS: This project uses a lot of code from FlipnoteDesktop, it has been converted to VB.NET and optimised.
 Thanks to [NotImplementedLife](https://github.com/NotImplementedLife) for his help with this project aswell as making FlipnoteDesktop.

+No releases will be made until a stable version of PPMLib is published.

 # Changelog
 v0.2a:
 ```